D0bledore/LibScraper/README.md

 #### Web-Based Application

-To address the limitations of the current terminal-based system, consider developing a web-based version of LibScraper.
+To address the limitations of the current terminal-based system, I would consider developing a web-based version of LibScraper.
 This would offer several advantages:

 - Enhanced accessibility across devices
 - Improved user interface and experience